happykhan/microreact-cookbook/docs/an-advanced-tutorial/introduction.md

 * Showing metadata blocks
 * Using multiple views in a project.

+## Getting started

 !!! warning
     You must use either Google Chrome or Mozilla Firefox as your internet browser.

 The dataset used through these recipes is already available on Microreact.
 Go to [microreact.org/project/kpncolombia](http://microreact.org/project/kpncolombia) and explore the collection of isolates.
-We will use these data for a series of exercises:
+We will use these data for a series of recipes:

 1. Create an editable project.
 1. Present whole genome sequencing quality control (WGS QC) statistics in a chart.